What Soil Is Best For Coral Bells?

 Clay soil

-Most soils are clay which is not the best substrate for Coral Bells.
-If you have a substrate like this, you definitely need to amend it.
+Most soils are clay, which is not the best substrate for Coral Bells.
+If your soil is clay, you definitely need to amend it.
 You can do this by adding organic matter.

-Before planting, dig a hole three times larger than the roots and mix that soil with 2 or more buckets of soil conditioner (or compost, peat, etc.).
-Such a soil mixture will hold the optimum amount of water and will be well-drained.
+Before planting, dig a hole three times larger than the root ball and mix native soil with two or more buckets of soil conditioner (or compost, peat, etc.).
+This soil mixture will hold the optimum amount of water and be well-drained.

-It will also make it easier for the roots to spread and the organic matter will serve as a great fertilizer.
+It will also make it easier for the roots to spread, and the organic matter will serve as an excellent fertilizer.

 Place the bush in the hole without deepening the stem into the ground.
 Backfill all the spacers and water the plant.
 The heuchera will feel comfortable in these conditions for years to come.